How to Use link rel=canonical to Prevent and Fix DuplicatesUse Cases

 The uniqueness and quality of the content are one of the key factors for ranking.
 Duplicate pages within the website hamper its search engine promotion.
 As a result, the website ranking is worse in organic search.
+Canonical SEO is a little something you have to consider during your optimization process.

 If the same page is available at several URLs on your website, or different pages have similar content (for example, mobile and desktop versions of the website), Google will consider one of these URLs canonical and the rest as duplicates.
 Canonical URL will be crawled much more frequently than its copies.
 So it’s crucial to make sure that Google has considered the right pages as canonical.